Modern slavery statement

 This statement applies to all companies within and associated to EO Group Ltd. The information included in the statement refers to the financial year 2022/2023.

 B) ORGANISATIONAL STRUCTURE

 EO Group is a Private Equity backed Company, with headquarters in London and Surrey.

 Founded in 1999, the Group has become the leading UK online Office Supplies Company serving the SME market by developing efficient trading, operational and marketing processes through technology enabled platforms.

-The labour supplied to EO Group in pursuance of its operation is carried out in the United Kingdom, Latvia and Russia.
+The labour supplied to EO Group in pursuance of its operation is carried out in the United Kingdom, Latvia, Ukraine and Portugal.

 The Group considers that modern slavery encompasses: